gudmar/BrickGameI/planning/ForTomorrow.md

 * Work on initial animations.
 Perhaps should switch backgrounds, to imitate movement, at the moment they are not to clear with toggling etc,

 * Snake
-  - maze is a starting point,
+  - food is randomly placed on tail
-  - attach tail to maze blinking head,
+  - food is sometimes left

 TO ADD NEW GAME:
 1) Create GameIntroCloasure, a class transforimng GameIntro that takes a background as constructor arg, to a class that returns GameIntro instnace but takes noting,